felixlopz/hubrise-test-task/content/apps/tastycloud/en/troubleshooting.md

 ## Verify the Connection to HubRise

 Verifying your connection between TastyCloud and HubRise involves tracking the path between orders to HubRise by viewing placed orders transmitted to HubRise.

+The first step in verifying the connection between TastyCould and HubRise is by creating test orders on your site.
+You can view test orders transmitted to HubRise through the following steps:

+1. Login to your HubRise account.
+1. Click **Data** > **Orders**.
+Order will be displayed.
+1. Click the new Order to verify the customer and order information is accurate.
+1. The **Logs** section will contain the detailed JSON records of the communication between TastyCloud and HubRise.
+For more information on how to read these logs, see [Understanding Logs in HubRise](/docs/hubrise-logs).

 Should the connection be faulty, you may contact your TastyCloud support representative in order to assist in reconnecting.

 ## Verify Product Mapping

-In order to verify that all products have been mapped:

-1. Login to your TastyCloud back office.
-1. Click **Mapping des produits** from the left navigation panel.
-1. Select from the following options depending on which mapping you are updating:
-   - **Produits**
-   - **Options**
-   - **Quantité**
-1. The mapping page displays a table showing the current mappings between TastyCloud and HubRise.
-The left side displays the Id and the Name of the TastyCloud product, option, or quantity.
-The right side displays the HubRise Id and Name that the production, option or quantity is mapped to.
-1. The Produits dropdown menu includes all TastyCloud products, options or quantities that have not been mapped to Hubrise.
+The **Produits** (Products) dropdown menu on the **Mapping des produits** (Products mapping) page includes all TastyCloud items that have not been mapped to Hubrise.
+Remember to check all section: **Produits** (Products), **Options** (Options), **Quantité** (Quantity), and **Menus** (Deals).
+For more information, see [Product Ref Code Mapping](/apps/tastycloud/map-ref-codes/#product).

-Should any products not be mapped, you can proceed to [map](/apps/tastycloud/map-ref-codes) them.

 ## TastyCloud Support